What’s on in Malaga in November 2023

 It hardly seems possible that it’s already time for the events in Malaga in November post – where has the year gone?
-The latest in our monthly series brings you a round-up of what’s on in Malaga in November.
+But 10 months have indeed slipped by, so here’s the latest in our monthly series bringing you a round-up of what’s on in Malaga in November.

 Start the month with a day off!

 The autumn’s a busy time for public holidays in Malaga.
-The month starts with a day off and then there are 2 at the beginning of December:
+The month starts with a day off and then there are two at the beginning of December:

-Thursday 1 November – is a national holiday so businesses and banks will be closed.
+Wednesday 1 November – is a public holiday so businesses and banks will be closed.
 Most shops, bars, cafés and restaurants will, however, be open for business as usual.